tingyuansen/coding_essential_for_astronomers/README.md

 ## AI Collaboration Acknowledgment

-This textbook was written in collaboration with **Claude Opus 4 and Sonnet 4**, developed by Anthropic.
+This textbook was written in collaboration with **Claude Opus 4, Sonnet 4, and Sonnet 4.5**, developed by Anthropic.

 While AI assisted with the writing process, **all material has been carefully designed, curated, and reviewed by the author**.
 The pedagogical structure, topic selection, scientific content, and teaching philosophy reflect the author's expertise developed through years of research and teaching in astrophysics and data science.